Consider or Choose? The Role and Power of Consideration Sets: Identifiability and Axiomatic Characterization

-Finally, we emphasize that the characterization of the choice models through the axioms is a common approach in the economics field where most of the papers focus on the \emph{parametric} models.
-Luce's independence of irrelevant alternatives (IIA) axiom \citep{luce2012individual,hausman1984specification} is one of the most popular examples which is frequently used to demonstrate the limitation of the MNL model both in the economics and operation fields.
-A more recent example is provided by \cite{echenique2019general} where the authors extend the Luce model by proposing a set of axioms that relax the IIA property. \cite{manzini2014stochastic} characterize the random choice rule through `asymmetry' and `menu independence' axioms.
-Interestingly, in addition to the SSM, the rank-based model is one of the very few nonparametric models that are characterized by axioms.
-In particular, choice data are consistent with a ranking-based model if and only if it satisfies the regularity property \citep{barbera1986falmagne,mcfadden1990stochastic} that imposes restrictions on the choice probabilities as in Lemma~\ref{lemma: regularity} and can be stated as an axiom.
-As a result, our paper also contributes to the growing literature that focuses on axiomatic choice.
+We finish this section by adding two additional remarks.
+First, we note that the axiomatic characterization of choice models in the economics literature is usually established for \emph{parametric} models.
+Luce's independence of irrelevant alternatives (IIA) axiom \citep{luce2012individual,hausman1984specification} is one of the most popular examples and is used to demonstrate the limitation of the MNL model both in the economics and operation fields.
+A more recent example is provided by \cite{echenique2019general} where the authors extend the Luce model by proposing a set of axioms that relax the IIA property.
+Among the nonparametric models, the ranking-based model is one of a few models that are characterized by axioms.
+As we discussed above, the choice data under the ranking-based model can be characterized by the Block-Marshal polynomial $H(i,S)$ such that $H(i,S) \geq 0$ for all $i \in S^+$ and $S \subseteq N$; see \cite{barbera1986falmagne} and \cite{mcfadden1990stochastic}.
+Consequently, our paper contributes to the rare examples of axiomatic nonparametric choice models.